-I am also a life coach (I know, I hate the word too:) because my mission in life is to inspire and challenge others to come alive, use what they are good at for good, and find ways to live a fulfilled life in every aspect- including business.
+I am also “The Conscious Entrepreneur” … coaching and consulting for entrepreneurs with a passion for good-for-the-world ideas and businesses aligned with thier values, strengths and what makes them come alive.
+My mission in life is to inspire and challenge others to come alive, use what they are good at for good, and find ways to live a fulfilled life in every aspect- including business.

 My home is Traverse City, a town on the Bay in Norther Michigan that is overflowing with ideas, community, nature, culture, local food and arts.
 My husband Aaron creates films for good that express and support the missions of non-profits and other entities. stonehutstudios.com